microsoft/aml-acceleration-template/pipelines-python/README.md

 # Instructions

-You can run each pipeline by simply running:
+From within the directory of each pipeline, you can run it via:

 ```
 python pipeline.py